Depression and Comorbidity with Cardiometabolic Disorders

 U54 SCORE NIH ORWH Grant (2020-2025)

-Through three synergistic basic science and clinical translational studies, we are investigating the early developmental origins of sex differences in the comorbidity of depression with cardiac and neurovascular dysfunction.
+In 2020, the NIH Office for Research on Women’s Health (ORWH) and National Institute of Mental Health (NIMH) jointly supported 5-year $8.3 million U54 grant.
+Through three synergistic basic science and clinical translational studies, we investigated the early developmental origins of sex differences in the comorbidity of depression with cardiac and neurovascular dysfunction.

 For more information visit the SCORE Website